 \subsection{Preferences and Uncertainty}

 We consider a setting with uncertainty.\footnote{Using the reinterpretation of commodities in \cite{debreu1959theory}, our results have implications for many other economic environments.
-For example, for the textbook version of the model which assumes that consumption is in units of physically distinct goods.} Let $S$ be a finite set of possible \df{states of the world}, and $d$ be the number of states of the world; $d\coloneq |S|$.
+For example, they apply to the textbook version of the model, which assumes that consumption is in units of physically distinct goods.} Let $S$ be a finite set of possible \df{states of the world}, and $d$ be the number of states of the world; $d\coloneq |S|$.

 Consequences are evaluated based on their monetary payoff in $\BR$.
 The set of \df{acts}, mappings from $S \to \BR$, is denoted by $\BR^d$, and individual acts are denoted by $f$ and $g$.
-We endow this set with its natural topology.
+We endow this set with its standard topology.

 Let $\succeq$ be a binary relation on $\BR^d$.
 As usual, we denote the strict part of $\succeq$ by $\succ$, and the associated indifference relation by $\sim$.
-We say that $\succeq$ is a (weakly monotone) \emph{preference relation} if it satisfies the following properties: \begin{itemize} \item[--] (Weak Order): $\succeq$ is complete and transitive. \item[--] (Continuity): The upper and lower contour sets are closed.\\ That is, for every $f \in \BR^d$, the sets $\{g: g \succeq f\}$ and $\{g: f\succeq g\}$ are closed subsets of $\BR^d$. \item[--] (Monotonicity): For all $f, g \in \BR^d$ if $f(s) \geq g(s)$ for all $s \in S$, then $f \succeq g$.
+We say that $\succeq$ is a (weakly monotone) \emph{preference relation} if it satisfies the following properties: \begin{itemize} \item[--] (Weak Order): $\succeq$ is complete and transitive. \item[--] (Continuity): The upper and lower contour sets are closed.\\ That is, for every $f \in \BR^d$, the sets $\{g\colon g \succeq f\}$ and $\{g\colon f\succeq g\}$ are closed subsets of $\BR^d$. \item[--] (Monotonicity): For all $f, g \in \BR^d$ if $f(s) \geq g(s)$ for all $s \in S$, then $f \succeq g$.
 Furthermore, if $f(s)>g(s)$ for all $s \in S$, then $f \succ g$. \end{itemize} The space of such preference relations on $\BR^d$ is denoted by $\mathcal{P}$.
 We say that $\succeq$ is a \textit{strongly monotonic} preference relation if, in addition to the weak order and continuity properties, it satisfies strong monotonicity: Namely, for all $f, g\in \BR^d$ if $f(s) \geq g(s)$ for all $s\in S$ and $f \neq g$, then $f \succ g$.
 We denote the space of strongly monotone preferences by $\mathcal{P}^{\text{sm}} \subset \mathcal{P}$.